dotnet/apireviews/2017/07-17-Span across CoreFx/README.md

 * `BitConverter`
     - Should take endianess into account and provide overloads that allows consumers to specify the endianess they want
-    - Should offer a method that allows arbitrary Ts to be read/written
+    - Should offer a method that allows arbitrary `T`s to be read/written
     - `TryCopyBytes`
         + Should be called `TryWriteBytes`
         + Then naming the first argument `value` makes sense.
 If we stick